 Compared to national and state averages across all facilities.

 Countryside Home Quality Metrics

 Minimizes Pressure Ulcers

-This is the percentage of residents who suffered from a pressure ulcer.
-Pressure ulcers, which are also known as bed sores, are often caused by patients not being moved frequently enough.
-Better nursing protocols reduces the number of pressure ulcers sustained by residents in a nursing home.
+This is the percentage of residents who have had a pressure ulcer.
+Pressure ulcers, which are also referred to as bed sores, are often caused by residents not being moved frequently enough.
+Better nursing care can reduce the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls

-This tells you the percentage of residents who suffered from a major fall.
-Falls resulting in major injury are considered by many experts to be an indicator of nursing care at a nursing home.
-Falls which result in injury are routinely the result of lower quality nursing care.
+This indicates the percent of residents who have had a major fall.
+Falls resulting in major injuries are considered by many in the nursing home industry to be a measure of the quality of nursing care .
+Major falls are routinely the result of lower levels of patient supervision.

 Minimizes Urinary Tract Infections